openstack-archive/tripleo-docs/doc/source/contributor/check_gates.rst

  - `tempest_format`: To run tempest using different format (packages, containers, venv).
  - `tempest_extra_config`: A dict of additional tempest config to be overridden.
  - `tempest_plugins`: A list of tempest plugins needs to be installed.
+ - `standalone_environment_files`: List of environment files to be overriden by the featureset configuration on standalone deployment.
+The environment file should exist in tripleo-heat-templates repo.
+ - `test_white_regex`: Regex to be used by tempest
+ - `tempest_workers`: Numbers of parallel workers to run
+ - `standalone_container_cli`: Container cli to use

 For a given job `tripleo-ci-centos-7-scenario001-multinode-oooq-container`, you can create a new abstract layer job and overrides the tempest tests::